From Liouville equation to universal quantum control: A study of generating ultra highly squeezed states: Universal control

+with $f_k(t)\equiv\int_0^t\mathcal{H}_{kk}(s)ds$.
+In Appendix~\ref{quadratic}, we prove that for a closed $N$-mode bosonic system with squeezing Hamiltonian, Eq.~(\ref{vonNeu}) is a necessary and sufficient condition for the complete or partial diagonalization of the coefficient matrix $\mathcal{H}(t)$ in Eq.~(\ref{HamMuSta}).
+A partially diagonalized coefficient matrix suffices to yield the dynamics of $\hat{\mu}_k(0)$ and $\hat{\mu}_k^\dagger(0)$ in the original picture:

-They also provide constrained exact solutions to the time-dependent Schr\"odinger equation~(\ref{SchTime}) when the system is initially prepared by $\hat{\mu}_k(0)$ or $\hat{\mu}_k^\dagger(0)$.
+Also it serves as the constrained exact solution to the time-dependent Schr\"odinger equation~(\ref{SchTime}) when the system state is initially prepared by $\hat{\mu}_k(0)$ or $\hat{\mu}_k^\dagger(0)$.

-{\em Non-Hermitian case.---} The Heisenberg equation~(\ref{vonNeu}) also applies to the non-Hermitian Hamiltonian, i.e., $\hat{H}(t)\neq \hat{H}^\dagger(t)$.
+\emph{Non-Hermitian case.---} In practical scenarios, quantum systems are inevitably under the influence of the external noises.
+In comparison to the Lindblad master equation~\cite{Carmichael1999statistical}, the Schr\"odinger equation with non-Hermitian Hamiltonian is scalable in numerical simulation~\cite{Metelmann2015Nonreciprocal,Wang2019Nonreciprocity}.
+Moreover, our dynamical-invariant-based control and the associated Heisenberg equation~(\ref{vonNeu}) also apply to non-Hermitian Hamiltonian, i.e., $\hat{H}(t)\neq \hat{H}^\dagger(t)$.
 Under the biorthogonal assumption~\cite{Brody2013Biorhogonal}, the system dynamics can be described by two sets of time-dependent Schr\"odinger equations as

-with $|\psi(t)\rangle$ and $\langle\phi(t)|$ describe the pure-state solutions in the ket and bra spaces, respectively.
-When focusing on the ket space and if $\tilde{\mu}_k^\dagger(t)$ satisfies Eq.~(\ref{vonNeu}), then the nonunitary dynamics of the system can be described by
+with $|\psi(t)\rangle$ and $\langle\phi(t)|$ describing the pure-state solutions in the ket and bra spaces, respectively.
+In Appendix~\ref{SufNecDiag}, we prove that the nonunitary dynamics of the system can be described by

-In contrast to the second component of Eq.~(\ref{HermDynOri}), here the global phase $f_k(t)$ is generally a complex number, whose imaginary part indicates the probability nonconservation in open quantum systems.
-We can, however, always have a real $f_k(\tau)$ at the target moment $\tau$ within our control framework (see SM~\ref{SufNecDiag} for details).
+when focusing on Eq.~(\ref{vonNeu}) in the ket space with $\mathcal{J}_k(t)=\tilde{\mu}_k^\dagger(t)$.
+In this case, the rotated Hamiltonian $\hat{H}_{\rm rot}(t)$ takes the same form as Eq.~(\ref{HamMuSta}) yet with a non-Hermitian coefficient matrix $\mathcal{H}(t)$, where all the elements in the $(N+k)$th row and $k$th column are zero.
+In contrast to the Hermitian case, here the global phase $f_k(t)$ is generally a complex number, the imaginary part of which indicates the probability nonconservation in open quantum systems.
+We can, however, always have a real $f_k(\tau)$ at the end of control, as demonstrated in the following examples.